Articles

 Elizur, Y., & Somech, L. (2009).
 Adherence to honor code mediates the prediction of adolescent boys’ conduct problems by callousness and socioeconomic status.
 Journal of Clinical Child & Adolescent Psychology, 38(5), 606–618. https://doi.org/10.1080/15374410903103593

 Henry, P. J. (2009).
-Low-status compensation: A theory for understanding the role of status in cultures of honor.
+Low-status compensation: a theory for understanding the role of status in cultures of honor.
 Journal of Personality and Social Psychology, 97(3), 451–466. https://doi.org/10.1037/a0015476

 Korteweg, A., & Yurdakul, G. (2009).
 Islam, gender, and immigrant integration: Boundary drawing in discourses on honour killing in the Netherlands and Germany.
 Ethnic and Racial Studies, 32(2),